 The procurement of commercial EEE components for class 2 programmes shall be performed in conformance with the requirements of clause 5.3 of ECSS-Q-ST-60-13.

+The supplier shall establish an attrition policy and corresponding rules which consider the specific criticality of each EEE component family.

 Procurement specification

 ECSS-Q-ST-60_0480227